Get 80% off your plan for your first 3 months*

 Why you may only need a 1-page plan

-Almost 60% of new online business owners struggle to forecast revenue for their first few months, according to Xero's Global Ecommerce Report.
+Almost 60% of new online business owners struggle to forecast revenue for their first few months.
 That's because early-stage digital marketing involves constant experimentation across multiple platforms.

 Since you won't have reliable sales data until after launch, keep your plan short and flexible.
 A one-page plan that you update monthly is more useful than a detailed forecast based on guesswork.